research

 Climate Trade Costs: Extreme Weather, Transportation, and Supply Chains

-[latest version] | Awards: Best Paper at the 23rd GEP Annual Postgraduate Conference 2025WORK IN PROGRESS
+[latest version] | Awards: Best Paper at the 23rd GEP Annual Postgraduate Conference 2025, Young Economist Best Presentation at the Bologna PhD Workshop 2024WORK IN PROGRESS

 The Network Effects of Carbon Pricing (with E. Campiglio and S. Trsek)